Deus1704/Yearbook25/MEMORY_UPLOAD_FIX.md

    - Added progress messages during the upload process
    - More specific error messages based on the type of error
    - Toast notifications to keep the user informed
+   - Automatic page reload after successful upload to refresh the gallery

 4. **Better Error Handling**:
    - Specific error messages for different types of failures (timeout, network error, etc.)